alu0101227610/assignment-2-coursera/README.md

 ### Brief description

 This took me around 2 or 3 hours, I first created the _hmtl_ file where I created the 3 boxes where I decided to use Authors instead of it being a menu, just for a change.
 I also decided to change the colors and some other things in the css styling sheet.
 The most challenging part was definitely the responsive development.

+Some tools I used for the development of this "website" were _visual studio code_ and _browser-sync_.